 - the egg is kept waiting to be fertilized and the endometrial thickness increases.

-If you want to know in detail each one of these phases, we recommend you to continue reading here: the different phases of the menstrual cycle.
+If you woud like more details about each of these phases, we recommend continuing your reading here: the different phases of the menstrual cycle.

 Calculation of fertile days

 In a regular 28-day menstrual cycle, ovulation usually occurs about halfway through, that is, about 14 days after menstruation.